dioxfile/ns-2.34-allinone/README.md

 --------------------------

 All you need to do is type "./install" under this directory.
 The install script will compile and install the whole package for you.
-The script also will tell you the final installation result.
+The script will also give you the final installation result.

 ## 4. More information